t0bst4r/matterbridge-home-assistant-addon/README.md

 ![Home Assistant Matterbridge Add-On Configuration](docs/hass-matterbridge-configuration.png)

-Start the addon and find the commissioning QR code in the Add-On logs.
+Start the addon and find the commissioning QR code in the Add-On logs or web ui.
 This code can be used to connect your Matter clients (like Alexa, Apple Home or Google Home) to the bridge.

 ![Matterbridge commissioning code](docs/matterbridge-commissioning.png)